How does individual program design work?

-What if I don’t go to a gym or I don’t train at the same facility all the time?
+What if I train at home or I don’t train at the same facility all the time?

 I’m new to strength training and regular workouts.
 Can I do this?

 Absolutely!
-Step 2 of coaching helps Jenika assess your movements and technique so she can program according to your needs and training experience.
-If doing remote coaching your online program includes videos to show you how to complete the exercises, as well you have daily email access to Jenika if you have any questions regarding your program.
+Step 2 of the assessment and testing allows Jenika to program according to your needs and training experience.
+Your program will be emailed to you weekly and includes video demos, a place to track numbers, and real time messaging with Jenika daily.
 You can also book 60 minute private training sessions to work directly with Jenika.
 Check out the Why You Need to Lift Weights blog for a better understanding of what this type of exercise does for your body.
-Send Jenika a message if you have any specific concerns,